Mihri Müşfik Hanım: Later career

 Mihri Hanım returned to Turkey briefly after the foundation of the Republic.
 Here, she painted Atatürk's portrait and presented it to him personally at the Çankaya Presidential Residence in Ankara.

 Mihri Hanım subsequently traveled to Rome, to Paris and then to the United States (New York City, Boston, Washington D.C., and Chicago).
 A news item in the New York Times dated 25 November 1928 noted that a collection of Mihri Hanım's work was to be exhibited at the George Maziroff Gallery between November 26 and December 15.

 Between 1938 and 1939, she worked as a protocol hostess at the World Exposition in Long Island, New York.
 During this period, she painted a portrait of Rezzan Yelman, the wife of journalist Ahmet Emin Yalman, who lived in New York.
 She also reportedly produced cover illustrations for various journals published in New York during World War II.

 Death

 She lived her last years destitute, and died in 1954.
-She was buried in the potter's field in Hart Island, New York.
+She was buried in the potter's field on Hart Island in New York.

 Tribute

 On 26 February 2017, Google Doodle commemorated her 131st birthday.
+In September 2019, she was featured in the New York Times Overlooked series obituaries on remarkable people whose deaths initially went unreported in newspaper.